tk3369/SASLib.jl/README.md

 │ 5   │ 656.0  │ CANADA  │ EDUCATION │ 1993-05-01 │ 646.0   │ FURNITURE │ SOFA    │ 2.0     │ EAST   │ 1993.0 │
 ```

 You may find the columns being mixed up a bit annoying since a regular Dict does not have any concept of orders and DataFrame just sort them aphabetically.
-You can use the `:column_symbols` metadata:
+To work around that issue, you can leverage `:column_symbols` array, which has the _natural order_ from the file:

 ```
 julia> df = DataFrame(((c => x[:data][c]) for c in x[:column_symbols])...);